qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define EE_HANDS
 ```

-Next, you will have to flash the EEPROM files once for the correct hand to the controller on each halve.
+Next, you will have to flash the correct handedness option to the controller on each halve.
 You can do this manually with the following bootloader targets using `qmk flash -kb <keyboard> -km <keymap> -bl <bootloader>` command to flash:

 |Microcontroller Type|Bootloader Parameter|
 |--------------------|--------------------|